 6 finger-licking facts about McDonald's apple pies

-The first dessert ever served at McDonald's turns 50 this year.
+It was the first dessert ever served at McDonald's.

 In honor of this major milestone, we went apple-picking through the hand pie's long history to see what fascinating facts are baked into that flakey crust.
 Below, learn a little bit more about the piping hot snack that keeps you going back to McDonald's again and again.